-To what extent does the proposal suggest and explore unique or ingenious concepts or applications?
+- To what extent does the proposal suggest and develop unique or ingenious concepts or applications?

-How well qualified is the team (the Principal Investigator, other key staff, consultants, and subawardees) to conduct the proposed activity?
+- How well qualified is the technical team (Principal Investigator, key staff, consultants, and subawardees) to conduct the proposed activity?

 Criterion 2: What are the broader impacts of the proposed activity?